postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ## Permission management

 By default, `pg_tde` is restrictive.
 It doesn't allow any operations until permissions are granted to the user.
-Only superusers can run permission management functions to manage user permissions.
-Operations on the global scope are limited to superusers only.

-Permissions are based on the normal `EXECUTE` permission on the functions provided by `pg_tde`.
-Superusers manage them using the `GRANT EXECUTE` and `REVOKE EXECUTE` commands.
+Only superusers can create or modify to key providers or modify objects in the global scope.
+Functions for viewing keys and for setting the principal key in a database local key provider can on the other hand be run by the database owner and be delegated to normal users using the `GRANT EXECUTE` and `REVOKE EXECUTE` commands.

 The following functions are also provided for easier management of functionality groups:

 ### Database local key management

-Use these functions to grant or revoke permissions to manage permissions for the current database.
-They enable or disable all functions related to the providers and keys on the current database:
+Use these functions to grant or revoke permissions to manage the key of the current database.
+They enable or disable all functions related to the key of the current database:

 * `pg_tde_grant_database_key_management_to_role(role)`
 * `pg_tde_revoke_database_key_management_from_role(role)`